martijnvanschie/tech-blog/content/posts/2023/07/find-classic-application-insights-for-migration/index.md

     - Azure
 ---

-# Migrate to workspace-based application insights
+# Why migrate to workspace-based application insights

 Classic application insights will be deprecated in 2024.
 In this short blog i will show you how to find the classis application insights resources using the `Azure Resource Graph Explorer`.